dustinpfister/blog_posts/_posts/js-intl.md

 ## 2 - Conclusion

 SO the Intl Object is useful for just getting this kind of task over with so I can then move on to what I really want to do in a project.
+This is still a relativity new feature in javaScript so if you care about your code breaking on old versions of Internet explorer mainly version 10 and older than another option will have to be explored when it comes to formatting numbers.